top of page

 Research

-The Temporary Ecology and Biogeography (TEB) lab is primarily interested in building palaeoecological networks at biogeographical scales.
+The Temporal Ecology and Biogeography (TEB) lab is primarily interested in building palaeoecological networks at biogeographical scales.

 Main themes